 - The protective cover is 100% recyclable and environmentally friendly

-Ruinart House, which was founded in 1729 as the first champagne house, has been flourishing for almost three hundred years, shines with its uncompromising quality and durability and has inevitably been considered a synonym of luxury ever since.
+Maison Ruinart, which was founded as the first champagne house in 1729, has been flourishing for almost three hundred years, shines with its uncompromising quality as well as durability and has inevitably been considered a synonym of luxury ever since.
 The continuity of popularity and appreciation of the company is closely related to the willingness to always present exclusivity in the context of social change.
-In response to the vehemently increasing demand for sustainable and aesthetic premium goods, Ruinart is now launching the bottle protection "Second Skin".
+In response to the vehemently increasing demand for sustainable and aesthetic premium goods, Ruinart is now launching the bottle protection "second skin".

 Copyright by Ruinart